About the Project

-OMICs technologies have become important tools and resources in the pathogenetic investigation of cardiovascular diseases and system medicine.
+OMICs technologies have become essential tools and resources in cardiovascular diseases and system medicine pathogenetic investigation.
 As part of the "DZHKomics" co-operation project, the DZHK provided funds for DNA and RNA sequencing, transport costs for samples and storage media, and data storage for sequence data.

-This DNA sequencing project has generated a healthy control resource that will broaden our understanding of how genes contribute to the occurrence of disease.
+This DNA sequencing project has generated a healthy control resource that will broaden our understanding of how genes contribute to disease occurrence.

 Search for data with our genome browser.

-The processed DNA sequencing data of our resource is available to all DZHK members as well as internationally upon request.
-Requests for use can be submitted on any time.
+The processed DNA sequencing data of our resource is available to all DZHK members and internationally upon request.
+Researchers can submit requests for use at any time.
 Please submit them to omics.resource(at)dzhk.de using the respective form.
 The DZHKomics Use and Access Committee will decide on any user query.